cvgoudar/gettingandcleaningdata/README.md

 ## Combining the data sets

 The training & test data set was combined to form a single data set.
 It was observed that the variable header names were not unique.
-Hence the labels were concatenated to create unique header names
+Hence the labels were concatenated to create unique header names.

 ```{r}
 # joining the datasets